cvolzer3/sst-monorepo-typescript/readme.md

 •	**Lambda Function with SQS**: A serverless function integrated with Amazon SQS.

-•	**Express** Server: A TypeScript-based Express server, compiled and containerized via a Dockerfile for deployment on ECS.
+•	**Express Server**: A TypeScript-based Express server, compiled and containerized via a Dockerfile for deployment on ECS.

 •	**Common Package**: A shared library containing reusable code, accessible across all programs in the monorepo.